Scorers overview

 Evaluation pipeline

-Mastra scorers follow an optional three-step pipeline that allows for evaluation workflows:
+Mastra scorers follow a flexible four-step pipeline that allows for simple to complex evaluation workflows:

 This modular structure enables both simple single-step evaluations and complex multi-stage analysis workflows, allowing you to build evaluations that match your specific needs.